StefanIvemo/vwan-playground/README.md

 Azure Firewall is blocking all traffic by default.
 You need to create Firewall rules to allow traffic between "landing zones" and "on-premises".

+### Will you provide additional sample configurations?

+No, but you can make your own by modifying the existing config files.

 ## Contributing

 If you find this project interesting and want to contribute, please feel free to open issues with feature requests or open a pull request with suggested improvements.